bcbarbara/crazyflie_nmpc/README.md

 ### Publishers

+#### euler angles
+* geometry_msgs/Vector3Stamped
+* contains the euler angles from the onboard stabilizer
+* update: 100 ms (time between crazyflie and ROS not synchronized!)

+#### motor speeds
+* crazyflie_driver/GenericLogData
+* contains the individual motor speeds (PWM value)
+* update: 100 ms (time between crazyflie and ROS not synchronized!)

 #### imu
 * sensor_msgs/IMU
 * contains the sensor readings of gyroscope and accelerometer
 * The covariance matrices are set to unknown
 * orientation is not set (this could be done by the magnetometer readings in the future.)
-* update: 10ms (time between crazyflie and ROS not synchronized!)
+* update: 10 ms (time between crazyflie and ROS not synchronized!)
 * can be viewed in rviz

 #### temperature
 * sensor_msgs/Temperature
 * From Barometer (10DOF version only) in degree Celcius (Sensor readings might be higher than expected because the PCB warms up; see http://www.bitcraze.se/2014/02/logging-and-parameter-frameworks-turtorial/)
-* update: 100ms (time between crazyflie and ROS not synchronized!)
+* update: 100 ms (time between crazyflie and ROS not synchronized!)

 #### magnetic_field
 * sensor_msgs/MagneticField
-* update: 100ms (time between crazyflie and ROS not synchronized!)
+* update: 100 ms (time between crazyflie and ROS not synchronized!)

 #### pressure
 * Float32
 * hPa (or mbar)
-* update: 100ms (time between crazyflie and ROS not synchronized!)
+* update: 100 ms (time between crazyflie and ROS not synchronized!)

 #### battery
 * Float32
 * Volts
-* update: 100ms (time between crazyflie and ROS not synchronized!)
+* update: 100 ms (time between crazyflie and ROS not synchronized!)